mintty/mintty/wiki/Tips.md

   and extract emoji data (call it without parameters for instructions)
   * Deploy the subdirectories `common` and `google`
   * Used to include apple, emojione, facebook, google, twitter, samsung, windows emojis, now only provides google style
+  * Style seems to be unified with Google Noto Emoji font meanwhile
 * [OpenMoji](https://openmoji.org/)
   * Under “Get OpenMojis”, download the “[PNG Color 72×72](https://github.com/hfg-gmuend/openmoji/releases/latest/download/openmoji-72x72-color.zip)” archive (or the very large resolution if preferred)
   * Unpack the archive into `openmoji`
 * [Noto Emoji font](https://github.com/googlefonts/noto-emoji), subdirectory `png/128`
   * “Clone or download” the repository or download a release archive
   * Deploy subdirectory noto-emoji/png/128 as `noto`
+  * Use the script [`getnoto`](getnoto) to deploy noto and flags emojis
 * [JoyPixels](https://www.joypixels.com/) (formerly EmojiOne)
   * Download JoyPixels Free (or Premium)
   * Deploy the preferred subdirectory (e.g. png/unicode/128) as `joypixels`